Deborah Russell: Second term, 2020–2023

-Third term, 2023-present
+Third term, 2023–present

 During the 2023 New Zealand general election, Russell lost the New Lynn electorate to National Party candidate Paulo Garcia by a margin of 1,013 votes.
 However, she was re-elected to Parliament on the Labour party list.

 In late November 2023, Russell was appointed as spokesperson for revenue, science, innovation and technology, and associate spokesperson for education (tertiary) in the Shadow Cabinet of Chris Hipkins.
 On 5 December 2023, Russell was granted retention of the title The Honourable, in recognition of her term as a member of the Executive Council.

 On 16 October 2024, Russell's private member's bill, the Family Proceedings (Dissolution for Family Violence) Amendment Act 2024, passed into law with unanimous parliamentary support.
 The bill exempts victims of domestic violence from the mandatory two year period needed to seek a divorce under New Zealand law.

 On 7 March 2025, Russell retained the revenue portfolio and also gained the climate change and associate finance portfolios during a cabinet reshuffle.
 She lost the science, innovation and technology, and associate education (tertiary) portfolios.

+In mid November 2024, Russell's member's bill, the Companies (Address Information) Amendment Act 2025, passed into law with cross-party support.
+It allows company directors to remove their home addresses from the companies' register to prevent harassment and stalking.